 Myth #9: It has no bias

 Unfortunately, there is one disadvantage when it comes to 360-degree feedback.
 Since feedback is taken from all quarters, teams believe that this appraisal will give a holistic view of the employee.
 But there are chances that due to personal relationships, bosses and peers alike might give biased feedback.

 It’s human nature to like some people more than others.
 Yet it’s also unfair when an employee who has been a terrific performer gets lower ratings than someone who happens to be in everyone’s good books.
 But the fact that all stakeholders participate in 360-degree feedback can mitigate the effect of this bias.

 Myth #10: It identifies only the weaknesses of employees

-People who have no idea about the 360-degree feedback mechanism are sure to come to the conclusion that it only unearths the weaknesses of employees.
-This is why all the stakeholders need to be educated about how the appraisal is conducted, the reason behind conducting one and its uses.
+People who have no idea about the 360-degree feedback mechanism conclude that it only unearths the weaknesses of employees.
+This is why you need to educate all the stakeholders about the appraisal process, the reason behind conducting one and its uses.

 Yes, it is possible that the appraisal can unearth a lot of weaknesses.
 But the objective is to help the employee get their act together by creating a path to improve.

 A business earns respect and success when it consistently follows its guidelines.
 The same goes for an individual when they design a path to improve their chances at their work.
 Feedback, measurement and rectification is how you can slowly steer someone towards success.
 This is where 360-degree feedback is helpful for an organization as it gets feedback from all the stakeholders involved.
 It helps to view everyone’s perspectives, discover the strengths and the weaknesses of employees, and help them become a strong pillar in the organization.